In Mexico, 70% of soils show some type of physical, chemical or biological degradation, according to data from the Mexican federal government.

 In 2019, the Agriculture Promotion Program was implemented, with the Soil and Water Productive Improvement Component, which aims to contribute to the efficient use, conservation and improvement of soil and water resources associated with agriculture, through incentives related to technologies and good agricultural practices.

-This component is aimed at small and medium-sized producers engaged in primary agricultural activities and has two types of incentives focused on the conservation and sustainable use of soil.
+This program targets small and medium-sized producers involved in primary agricultural activities.
+It includes two types of incentives designed to promote soil conservation and sustainable use.

 Mexico has provided 122.7 million pesos in 2019 for fertilizer-related expenses.